 “The Music Department is excited about the new Music Studio as a space to enrich and expand the Music programme.
 By having dedicated music facilities in the Junior and Senior Schools the students have break-out spaces, practice rooms and more rehearsals opportunities.”

 The Drama Studio is equipped with lighting and sound to showcase performances, as well as train a technical crew.
-Drama students take pride in their dedicated programme space.
-Andrea Superstein, MYP/DP Drama Teacher, designed an open, flexible space for students to express ideas, explore thoughts and be critical thinkers.
+Drama students take pride in their dedicated programme space which is open and flexible for students to express ideas, explore thoughts and be critical thinkers.
 The Drama Studio accommodates movement, sets and props.
 A mirrored wall supports self-critique and a projector facilitates collaboration and instruction.

 The Drama curriculum includes technical skills; a control room facilitates lighting and sound instruction for students.
 Theatre lights, with a professional ceiling grid, and speakers allow students to have hands-on experiential learning.
 Various outlets keep the room flexible and a black box feel is achieved through screens and drapes.
 Storage houses costumes for production rehearsals as well as class scenes and assignments.
 The space also accommodates small audiences for performances.